TenebrisNoctua/ServerAuthority/docs/examples/character.md

  -- This function begins the movement calculation for a player. function MovementModule.BeginMovement(player: Player)
-	-- We connect to the .FixedHeartbeat event of RunService, and add the Connection object to the Connections table to track it.
+	-- We bind our function to the simulation using RunService, and add the Connection object to the Connections table to track it.
-	MovementModule.Connections[player] = RunService.FixedHeartbeat:Connect(function(deltaTime: number)
+	MovementModule.Connections[player] = RunService:BindToSimulation(function(deltaTime: number)
         -- This will be the function to start calculating the movement of a player's character in. end) end